 In this episode of SHOP Talk, Riley busts the trigger finger placement myth that has been running around shooting circles for a long time.
 The myth, of course, is that too little or too much trigger finger on the trigger as you're pressing will cause you to miss your target.

 I've seen it dozens of times.
 Someone on Flakebook or some other social media platform posts a picture or video with him/her shooting for one reason or another.
 If the finger is even slightly to one side, the internet warriors come out from under their keyboards accusing the shooter of sucking simply because “your trigger finger placement is off.”
+Here is such a post from the NRA.

-I have personally figured this myth out before, trying out different sized guns with my massive man-meat hands.
+I have personally figured this myth out before, trying out different-sized guns with my massive man-meat hands.
 Certain guns just require me to put more trigger finger inside that guard than others.
-It's either that, or sacrifice my grip for my trigger finger placement which I'm NOT willing to do.
+It's either that or sacrifice my grip for my trigger finger placement which I'm NOT willing to do.

 Why?
 Because as Riley will show us in the below video using his own personal MantisX, trigger finger placement will not really hurt your accuracy at all.